SerenityOS/serenity/Documentation/NetworkBoot.md

 make EMBED=../script.ipxe bin/ipxe.usb
 ```

-After it compiled, you will need to `dd` the `bin/ipxe.usb` file to your USB drive.
+After it is compiled, you will need to `dd` the `bin/ipxe.usb` file to your USB drive.